-Select the JBoss ESB HelloWorld Example ESB project and then click the Finish button.
+Choose them using the Ctrl button and then click Finish.
 As a result you will get two projects created:

-Figure 2.10.
-JBoss ESB Project Examples: helloworld and helloworld testclient
+Figure 2.9.
+JBoss ESB Project Examples: helloworld and helloworld\testclient

 Deploy the HelloWorld ESB project and run a test class in the client Java project to see the test result in the Console view.